vadimgierko/chat-app-react/README.md

 - TypeScript
 - Firebase (all apps will share same Firebase project)
-  - Authentication
+  - Authentication (using Google Provider)
   - Firestore
-  - Cloud Storage (to store user avatars)
 - pure CSS/ styles (all apps will have same appearance & the only difference will be that each app will have the technology related color scheme to distinguish them at one glance)
 - app structure & a lot of shared code